Local file conversion for Windows

 The app filters the output list to routes that fit the files you added.

-A readable queue
+A clear batch queue

-Safe file handling
+Safe file naming

 How it works